Social Security Disability Attorneys In Eau Claire, Wisconsin

 Initial requests for Social Security benefits are often denied.
 The SSA is known to reject applications for issues as small as missing or incomplete information and minor clerical errors.

-The disability lawyers at Nicolet Law Office, S.C. in Eau Claire help individuals who were previously denied the Social Security benefits they deserve.
-We will assess your denied claim, review your application, and begin working with you on an appeal to the administrative courts.
+The disability lawyers at Nicolet Law Office, in Eau Claire help individuals who were previously denied the Social Security benefits they deserve.
+We will assess your denied claim, review your application and begin working with you on an appeal to the administrative courts.

 Social Security Disability Representation In Eau Claire, Wisconsin

-Nicolet Law Office, S.C. is conveniently located in downtown Eau Claire, Wisconsin.
-We are dedicated to providing experienced, compassionate, and affordable representation to in Social Security Disability, personal injury, and bankruptcy clients in our community.
+Nicolet Law Office, is conveniently located in downtown Eau Claire, Wisconsin.
+We are dedicated to providing experienced, compassionate and affordable representation to Social Security Disability, personal injury and bankruptcy clients in our community.

 Request Your Free Consultation Today

 Our local, award-winning attorneys can help you fight for the benefits you deserve.
-The Nicolet Law team is available to answer your questions regarding Social Security Disability Insurance, Supplemental Security Income, or the Social Security Administration.
+The Nicolet Law Office, team is available to answer your questions regarding Social Security Disability Insurance, Supplemental Security Income and the Social Security Administration.